Web Loom logo

 Each layer has a strict responsibility:

 • Model — fetches, persists, and owns raw data.
-Exposes it through reactive observables or signals.
+Exposes it through reactive signals.
 Never knows the UI exists.

 • ViewModel — computes what the View needs (formatted values, loading flags, derived lists) and exposes commands for actions.
 Orchestrates one or more Models.
 No framework imports.

-• View — subscribes to ViewModel state, renders it, and calls ViewModel commands on user interaction.
+• View — reads ViewModel signals, renders them, and calls ViewModel commands on user interaction.
 The only framework-specific code.

 The Layered Architecture